 The number of reported cases of HIV infection has leveled off since its peak in 2008 (Figure 1), reflecting the trend of male Japanese cases that comprise most of the reported cases of HIV infection.
 Cases of female Japanese increased gradually up to 2001 and steadied at around 40 cases per year.
-Among non-Japanese cases female cases are slowly declining to less than 20 cases per year, while male cases remain largely stable at around 70 cases per year from 2006 to 2012 but increased to 97 cases in 2013.
+Among non-Japanese cases female cases are slowly declining to less than 20 cases per year, while male cases remain largely stable at around 70 cases per year from 2006 to 2012 but increased to more than 80 cases in 2013.
 Among the Japanese cases, following a continuous increase until 2008, infection both through homosexual contact and through heterosexual contact have leveled off at around 700 and 150 cases per year, respectively (Figure 3).
 Infections through heterosexual contact have been stable among females at around 30 cases per year since 1996, and also among males at around 140 cases per year since 2009.
-Among the non-Japanese cases, the number of cases of infection through homosexual contact was stable at around 15 cases per year until 2005, and at around 35 cases per year until 2011 but started to increase since 2012.
+Among the non-Japanese cases, the number of cases of infection through homosexual contact was stable at around 15 cases per year until 2005and at around 35 cases per year until 2011but started to increase to around 50 cases since 2012.
+This increasing trend suggests the necessity of close monitoring.
+Infections through heterosexual contact among non-Japanese cases have been decreasing since the peak in 2006 in both genders.

 Although the number of reported AIDS cases continued to increase until 2010, it has leveled off thereafter.
 The decline was mainly due to a change in male Japanese cases, while female Japanese cases remained stable at around 15 cases per year.
-The number of non-Japanese AIDS cases leveled off at around 20-30 cases per year in males, while it gradually decreased since the peak in 1999 to around 10 cases per year since 2009 except for 2011 when 17 cases were reported.
+The number of non-Japanese AIDS cases leveled off at around 20-30 cases per year in males, while it gradually decreased since the peak in 1999 and became less than 10 cases since 2009.